Extensive stand of nearly pure blackbrush (spring) |

 interface of the Mojave Desert Scrub and Pinyon-Juniper Woodland habitat types.

-At these middle elevations, when you look out across the landscape, the low, blackish shrub covering the ground is blackbrush.
+At these middle elevations, when you look out across the landscape, the low, blackish shrub covering the ground is Blackbrush.
+Often it is easier to identify Blackbrush at a distance on a hillside

 and Mojave Yuccas form a vegetation association (Blackbrush Shrublands) unique to the

-Mojave Desert that helps define the boundary of the Mojave Desert and the Great Basin desert when Creosote bush is absent. |
+Mojave Desert that helps define the boundary of the Mojave Desert and the Great Basin Desert when Creosote bush is absent. |

 Family: Rose (Rosaceae).